• Skip to primary navigation

 On the Table

 Karen, an aspiring fashion designer who played a huge role in CPABC’s Fashion Without Limits last year, initiated the event through the Vancouver Foundation’s “On the Table” platform.
 In 2017, the Vancouver Foundation released research showing that many people in British Columbia feel lonely and disconnected.
-In response, they created “On the Table”, an opportunity for individuals and organizations across BC to host their own event allowing participants to share what is on their mind.
+In response, they created “On the Table”, an opportunity for individuals and organizations across BC to host their own event.
+The events allow participants to share what is on their mind.
 With the help of CPABC, Karen Chan brought a workshop about adapted fashion to life.

 Ponchos that aren’t a drag